Lucah: Born of a Dream Review (Switch)

 On the first playthrough.

-Upon completion of the game a first time, you’ll unlock a NG option, which adds a number of intermissions that act as semi-interactive dialogue sequences that fill in the obscured aspects of the narrative from the first run.
+Upon completion of the game for the first time, you’ll unlock a NG option, which adds a number of intermissions that act as semi-interactive dialogue sequences that fill in the obscured aspects of the narrative from the first run.
 While these don’t contribute much from a gameplay standpoint, the combat is repurposed entirely to facilitate a very different style of play.
 During the first playthrough, you’ll come across a young woman who will allow you to “train” with her, a short set of challenges that reward the player based on their performance in combat: taking low damage, little time, and scoring a high combo count.

 Completing these sessions not only nets you some La, but it also negates some “madness” from the meter that steadily increases as long as you are not engaged in talking to someone in the game.
 If you max out your madness meter before the final battle, you’ll prevent yourself from facing the true final boss and the “best” ending.
 Your madness meter will spike when you die to a normal enemy engagement or boss encounter, so even though you get the opportunity to level up and respec your character, you still run the risk of getting the game’s “bad” ending.
 Similarly, in the NG mode, every enemy encounter now features the same training bonuses, so you can focus on strong performance and battle optimization in order to keep your gauge as low as possible in order to get a better, canonical ending.